Dustin Johnson cashes in and finally wins the FedEx Cup

 The new season starts Thursday.
 Two majors are still to be played.

 Golf was shut down for three months and when it restarted, Johnson was No. 111 in the FedEx Cup.
-He won the Travelers Championship and a month later began a stretch that brought him to the prize he desperately wanted.
+He won the Travelers Championship.
+He followed with a pair of 80s in the Memorial and then a 78 at the 3M Open in Minnesota before he withdrew because he wasn’t feeling quite right.

 In four straight tournaments against the best fields, he had the 54-hole three times and was tied in the other.
 He converted one into an 11-shot win.
 He lost to a 65 by Collin Morikawa at the PGA Championship and to a 65-foot putt by Rahm at the BMW Championship.